Park Ji-sung and Son Heung-min donate to South Korean victims of coronavirus | Goal.com

 Over 7,300 cases of COVID-19 have been confirmed in South Korea, with more than 50 deaths recorded to date, making it one of the worst-affected countries outside mainland China, where the outbreak is believed to have originated.

-Two of the best South Korean players to have graced the Premier League have made sizeable donations to non-profit organisation Good Neighbours International, with the humanitarian group currently on the frontlines of the crisis in Asia.
+Two of the best South Korean players to have graced the Premier League have made sizeable donations, with Park donating to Childfund Korea and Son to non-profit organisation Good Neighbours International, with the humanitarian group currently on the frontlines of the crisis in Asia.

 Ex-United midfielder Park said after contributing to an ongoing relief project: "Although I'm staying in the UK, I'd like to help children who are suffering from the current situation in South Korea due to the severe coronavirus outbreak."